Footbridge: Early history

 The simplest type of bridge is stepping stones, so this may have been one of the earliest types of footbridge.
-Neolithic people also built a form of a boardwalk across marshes, of which the Sweet Track, and the Post Track are examples from England, that are around 6000 years old.
+Neolithic people also built a form of a boardwalk across marshes; the Sweet Track and the Post Track are examples from England that are around 6,000 years old.
 Undoubtedly ancient peoples would also have used log bridges; that is a timber bridge that fall naturally or are intentionally felled or placed across streams.
-Some of the first man-made bridges with significant span were probably intentionally felled trees.
+Some of the first man-made bridges with significant spans were probably intentionally felled trees.

 Among the oldest timber bridges is the Holzbrücke Rapperswil-Hurden crossing upper Lake Zürich in Switzerland; the prehistoric timber piles discovered to the west of the Seedamm date back to 1523 B.C.
 The first wooden footbridge led across Lake Zürich, followed by several reconstructions at least until the late 2nd century AD, when the Roman Empire built a 6 m wooden bridge.
-Between 1358 and 1360, Rudolf IV, Duke of Austria, built a 'new' wooden bridge across the lake that has been used to 1878 – measuring approximately 1450 m in length and 4 m wide.
+Between 1358 and 1360, Rudolf IV, Duke of Austria, built a 'new' wooden bridge across the lake that was used until 1878 – measuring approximately 1450 m in length and 4 m in width.
 On April 6, 2001, the reconstructed wooden footbridge was opened, being the longest wooden bridge in Switzerland.

 A clapper bridge is an ancient form of bridge found on the moors of Devon (Dartmoor and Exmoor) and in other upland areas of the United Kingdom including Snowdonia and Anglesey, Cumbria, Yorkshire and Lancashire.
 It is formed by large flat slabs of stone, often granite or schist, supported on stone piers (across rivers), or resting on the banks of streams.
 Although often credited with prehistoric origin, most were erected in medieval times, and some in later centuries.
 A famous example is found in the village of Postbridge.
 First recorded in the 14th century, the bridge is believed to have been originally built in the 13th century to enable pack horses to cross the river.
-Nowadays clapper bridges are only used as footbridges.
+Nowadays, clapper bridges are only used as footbridges.